taylorsj1980/notifications-php-client/README.md

 ##### `older_than`

-If omitted all messages are returned.
-Otherwise you can filter to retrieve all notifications older than the given notification `id`.
+If omitted 250 of the most recent messages are returned.
+Otherwise the next 250  messages older than the given notification id are returned.

 ##### `template_type`